honeycombio/beeline-nodejs/docs/API.md

 // adds the key/value pair { "app.userName": "toshok" } to the current span, and all those that sent after.
 ```

+Deprecated: this method will be removed in the next major release.
+Please use `.addTraceContext` above.

 #### customContext.remove()

 ```javascript